FIVE JEWELS OF WISDOM

 Comparison

-what you think you should be or have.
+you should be or have.

 path.
 However, if the comparison is made based on someone’s wealth, social

-This negativity will rob you of your peace of mind, and your thoughts will be
+viewed as negative.
+This negativity will rob you of your peace of mind, and

-filled with stressful and unattainable desires.
-Losing one’s peace of mind
+your thoughts will be filled with stressful and unattainable desires.
+Losing

-leads to nothing but unhappiness.
+one’s peace of mind leads to nothing but unhappiness.

 Ambition